geoffoxholm/augmenter/README.md

 - support running on 1 or more sets of images (where all sets have the same filenames but are contained in different directories)
 - use a random number generator for each of the manipulations
 - support at least 2 different image manipulations

-## Guidance

-Feel free to extend the functionality of your program in any way that you want.
-We realize that there's a lot of ambiguity in this assignment.
-Feel free to document what improvements you'd _like_ to make, but didn't budget time for.
-Whatever code you do send, please make the effort to impress us with its quality.
-**We'd rather see a small, but well-crafted example than an application with many features that was sloppily put together.**
-If you consult any resources to help you out (online or otherwise), please let us know what they were.

-## How to submit

-**IMPORTANT** Send us a _link_ to your code on Dropbox, Google Drive, or OneDrive --
-***DO NOT*** send a ***.zip*** attachment since it won't get through our email filtering system!
-And please do not make your solution publicly visible on (for example) github.

 ## Data